Self-driving startup Aeva says its sensor can detect vehicles over 500m away

+Autos & TransportationSelf-driving startup Aeva says its sensor can detect vehicles over 500m away

-(Reuters) - Self-driving sensor startup Aeva Technologies Inc, founded by former Apple Inc engineers, said on Thursday its sensor can detect other vehicles from beyond 500 meters and pedestrians from a distance of more than 350 meters.
+Self-driving sensor startup Aeva Technologies Inc (AEVA.N), founded by former Apple Inc (AAPL.O) engineers, said on Thursday its sensor can detect other vehicles from beyond 500 meters and pedestrians from a distance of more than 350 meters.

 The detection range of lidar sensors is a key metric for automakers because longer-detection ranges mean a self-driving vehicle has more time to make a decision, especially at higher speeds.

-Other companies such as Aeye Inc, which German automotive supplier Continental AG bought a stake in last year here, have said they can detect other vehicles at 300 meters.
+Other companies such as Aeye Inc, which German automotive supplier Continental AG (CONG.DE)bought a stake in last year, have said they can detect other vehicles at 300 meters.

 Lidars send out laser beams and detect their reflections when they bounce back off their surroundings to generate an image.
 A key challenge is detecting dark objects that do not reflect much light.